Hanad-A/vagrant-local-user-projects/project01-add-local-user/README.md

 About

 This script is part of my Linux scripting practice projects to build hands-on skills in user management, automation, and error handling.

+👉 Replace <your-user> in the git clone line with your actual GitHub username.